 Specialists have repeatedly noted the health benefits of diets with a consistent plant intake.
-It is said that such diets can prevent or alleviate the symptoms of various diseases, including obesity, diabetes, hypertension, and heart disease.
+It is said that such diets can

 Now, a new and more comprehensive study brings to light the health benefits and risks of different types of plant-based diet.
 The research was conducted by specialists from the Harvard T.H.
 Chan School of Public Health and Brigham and Women's Hospital, both in Boston, MA.

 An article describing the process and presenting the findings, the lead author of which is Dr. Ambika Satija, is published in the Journal of the American College of Cardiology.

 For the purpose of this investigation, the researchers recruited adult participants from three different health studies.
 The participants comprised 166,030 women from the Nurses' Health Study and the Nurses' Health Study II, and 43,259 men from the Health Professionals Follow-Up Study.

 The participants were followed-up for a period of more than 20 years, using biennial questionnaires that assessed their lifestyle, medical history, and health behaviors.

 Of the baseline healthy population, 8,631 participants developed coronary heart disease during the follow-up period.

 One preliminary consideration for the researchers was that previous studies tended to deem all plant-based diets "vegetarian," without making a distinction between different kinds of plant-derived foods and their respective benefits or disadvantages.

 Therefore, the researchers decided to take a more focused approach, coming up with three kinds of plant-based diet.
 These were:

 - diets that maximized plant food intake but did not entirely exclude animal-derived nutriments